zeroxoneafour/polonium/docs/usage.md

 5. KWin - Float windows, but keep the Kwin tiling system intact so you can place them as you want and preserve their locations

 The default engine setting determines which engine desktops will start with.

+### Engine settings

+Pressing the Polonium: Show Settings Dialog keybind will allow you to configure setting overrides per-desktop.
+All [engine options](#engine-options) are supported.

+### Setting preservation

+Installing and enabling the optional [Polonium Setting Saver Daemon](https://github.com/zeroxoneafour/dbus-saver) will allow you to preserve settings across KWin restarts on a per-desktop basis.

 ## Getting a log